Localization of 3d $\mathcal{N}=2$ Supersymmetric Theories on $S^1 \times D^2$: Several models

-Remarkably, it was already pointed out that $q$-deformed Whittaker functions is related to the partition function of an equivariant A-type twisted model on $S^1 \times \D$ in \cite{Gerasimov4}.
+Remarkably, it was also conjectured in \cite{Gerasimov4} that the $q$-deformed Whittaker function is related to the partition function of an equivariant A-type twisted model on $S^1 \times \D$.
 Three dimensional version of the A-type twisted Chern-Simon-Matter theory is also constructed in \cite{Ohta:2012ev}.
-But the 3d-2d index considered in this paper is not topologically twisted counterpart and it seems that this index is not directly related to the topologically twisted theories.
-It is interesting to reveal the relation between the 3d-2d index and the A-type twisted theories in three dimensions.
+But the supersymmetry considered in this paper is not topologically twisted supersymmetry.
+It would be interesting to reveal the precise relation among the 3d-2d index studied in this paper, quasimaps, and the A-type twisted theories in three dimensions.